 That Special Place in Hell

 If anyone had thought that the City Council’s major overhaul of mobile home park ordinances would have helped ease tensions between park owners and renters, they were proven wrong yet again at tonight’s meeting.
 In response to testimony from renters about senior parks changing to family parks (a change usually accompanied by a hefty hike in rents) and a problematic recusal policy for the Manufactured Home Rental Adjustment Panel, two actions were taken.
 First, the council approved an urgency ordinance that prevented any parks from changing from mostly/only seniors to all-age rentals.
 It went into effect immediately and will last 45 days.
 Second, the council passed to second reading a plan to appoint replacements on the mobile home review panel, which hears appeals.
 Currently, if someone on the panel owns or rents at a park under review, they must recuse themselves, which makes for a lopsided vote (the panel is composed of two owner reps, two renter reps, and one neutral arbiter, so losing an owner/renter could doom a vote from the start.)
-The new policy will be to allow the third-highest vote-getting representative from the effected side (owners/renters) to replace a recused panel member for a particular vote.
+The new policy will be to allow the third-highest vote-getting representative from the affected side (owners/renters) to replace a recused panel member for a particular vote.
 Obviously, the replacement will have to come from a different park.
+Whether living in a mobile home or house, as long as you are renting, it is vital that you ensure that you are covered, should change occur that is out of your control.
+Fortunately, companies like this buy modafinil dubai may be able to give renters the cover they need.

 There were a number of speakers on this item before it passed, and the council’s sympathies seem to remain most strongly with renters.
 Some residents spoke about the nightmarish conditions that have followed new ownership at parks, their inability to keep up with rent increases, and less than respectful treatment from owners and managers.
 Councilmembers Laurene Weste and TimBen Boydston were among the most insistent on seeing that seniors would not be forced out of their homes by increases in rents.
 It was at this point in the meeting that Boydston informed park owners who forced out seniors via rapid rent increases that “there is a special place in Hell for you.”
 The statement ended with a steely glare from Boydston into the beyond and surprised but mostly supportive utterances from the audience.